Sylvia Denton

+Sylvia Ernestine Denton (1941-2020), CBE, FRCN.
+RHV.
+Denton was one of the first Breast Care Nurses in the United Kingdom and President of the Royal College of Nursing from 2002-2006.

+Education and early career

-Sylvia Ernestine Denton, CBE, FRCN began her nursing career with a qualification in general nursing from the Royal London Hospital.
+Denton began her nursing career with a qualification in general nursing from the Royal London Hospital, registering in 1963.
 She practised in the area of thoracic medicine, becoming a research sister and clinical nurse specialist.

 Denton also qualified and practised as a specialist health visitor for homeless families, she also helped found the Royal College of Nursing Breast Care Nursing Society.
-Her master's degree is in advanced clinical practice in cancer nursing.
+Her master's degree was in advanced clinical practice in cancer nursing.
+As of 2007 she was Lead Nurse/Senior Clinical Nurse Specialist in breast care at Barts and The London NHS Trust.

+Honours

-She was made a Fellow of the Royal College of Nursing in 1990, then in 1996 she received an OBE for services to nursing.
+Denton was made a Fellow of the Royal College of Nursing in 1990, then in 1996 she received an OBE for services to nursing.
 She served on RCN Council from 1998 to 2002 as Deputy President, before being elected President of the RCN in October 2002, serving in that office until October 2006.
-Denton is a past president of Europa Donna UK and serves on its board.
-Europa Donna is a pan-European organisation which campaigns on issues for women with breast cancer.
+Denton was a president of Europa Donna UK and served on its board.
+Europa Donna was a pan-European organisation which campaigns on issues for women with breast cancer.

-In 2003 Denton was elected as a member of the Steering Group of the European Forum for Nursing and Midwifery Associations, and has been a member of the Department of Health's Standing Nursing and Midwifery Advisory Committee since 1998.

-As of 2007 she is Lead Nurse/Senior Clinical Nurse Specialist in breast care at Barts and The London NHS Trust.
-Denton also chairs the editorial board of the Cancer Nursing Practice (a journal).
+At national level, Denton served on a number of committees including the Council of the Breast Care Mastectomy Association and the Medical Advisory Committee of the Women’s National Cancer Control Campaign.
+She was the only nurse on the Government’s Advisory Committee on Breast Cancer Screening.
+During this time she was part of the working group chaired by Professor Sir Patrick Forrest, which developed the Breast Cancer Screening: Report to the Health Ministers of England, Wales, Scotland and Northern Ireland (November 1986).
+Denton pushed for the full implementation of this report.
+In 2003 Denton was elected as a member of the Steering Group of the European Forum for Nursing and Midwifery Associations, and was a member of the Department of Health's Standing Nursing and Midwifery Advisory Committee from 1998.
+Denton also chaired the editorial board of the Cancer Nursing Practice journal.

+Death

+Denton died on 19 October 2020.